-Although proper planning, training, and a clear process help develop and maintain a document management plan, security tends to break down when they need to be destroyed.
-Improper disposal- and even proper disposal without using the proper techniques- can open a doorway into your company that you might not ever be able to close.
+Although proper planning, training, and a clear process help develop and maintain a document management plan, security tends to break down when it comes to destruction.
+Improper disposal can open a doorway into your company that you might not ever be able to close.

-Here are some of the more secure and reliable ways to make sure that no sensitive materials that you thought were erased or destroyed end up in the hands of a corporate spy- or any of your competitors.
+Here are some of the more secure and reliable ways to prevent corporate espionage.
+These make sure that no sensitive materials that you thought were erased or destroyed end up in the hands of a corporate spy- or any of your competitors.

 Disposing of and Destroying Documents

 Disposing of documents properly is one of the easiest issues to solve.
-Some companies institute a shred-all policy, where all documents are shredded regardless of their importance, while others offer secure, locked bins in their office that are picked up and shredded regularly by a secure shredding company.
-Here’s some tips to ensure that your documents are properly destroyed.
+Some companies institute a shred-all policy, where they shred all documents regardless of their importance.
+Others offer secure, bins that lock in their office that a secure shredding company regularly picks up and shreds.
+Here are some tips to ensure that you properly destroy your documents.

-We understand that there’s very good reasons to justify shredding your documents yourself.
-Once you understand some of the tactics for corporate espionage, you will truly understand how much risk is involved.
+We understand that there are very good reasons to justify shredding your documents yourself.
+Once you understand some of the tactics for corporate espionage, you will truly understand how much risk it involves.

 “It is cheaper to bribe an employee of an organization to steal intelligence than

 to invest years of research and billions of dollars in manufacture.”
 (Source)